About the Pembroke Pickleball Club

 7.)
 If, for any reason, the office of President should become vacant during their elected term, the Vice-President shall automatically succeed for the balance of that term.

 8.)
-The Officers and Directors serve two-year terms of office with no restriction on number of terms served.
+The Officers and Directors serve two-year terms of office with a maximum of four two year terms.

 Article IV – Proceedings of Directors